 Typically right in front of the bartender and sort of hidden from patrons, is a bottle rack filled with liquor and this is the 'well.'

 Think of the brands in the well as 'house liquors.'
 Just like house wine, these are regularly stocked at the bar and are often the brands that are the best deal for both the bar and the customer.
+These cheaper spirits are not always bad, there are some good tasting and inexpensive liquors out there and you may not notice the difference in some mixed drinks.

 - If you order a Tequila Sunrise, you might get one made with Sauza or Jose Cuervo and it could be either a blanco or gold tequila.